-Guideline/ Minimum Width/ Where it Description Measured From Applies Primary Purpose Guidelines 4.
-Sensitive Environmental Features Buffer 50 feet Measured from edge of sensitive environmental feature.
+Guideline/ Application Minimum Width/ Measured from Where it Applies Primary Purpose Guidelines Adjacent to waterbodies that are not protected under #2 but where a significant public use or resource is determined to exist. water line along streams and lakes that are not covered in item #2 but are considered to have public significance or from the edge of the waterbodies, including wetlands, that are to be protected. determined to have public significance but where the requirements of #2 do not apply. that are not important riparian areas but that may be important for other public purposes.
+Can be imposed in instances where the To and Along Easement is not applicable if necessary to meet the 'Primary Purpose' of protecting a significant public use or resource.
+Areas greater than 100 feet may be imposed on a case-by-case basis.
+4. Sensitive Environmental Features Buffer 50 feet Measured from edge of sensitive environmental feature.
 Areas of important environmental features.
 These may include hydrologic features (wetlands, marshes), sensitive habitat areas, or areas subject to geotechnical constraints.
 Protect sensitive environmental features not otherwise protected under Public Access, Riparian Buffers, or Freshwater Waterbodies.
 Sensitive environmental features may include wetlands, important upland habitat, prominent scenic features, and the like.
 The imposition of this requirement is discretionary.
 Prohibited: Residential (or other) structures and associated out buildings but not including utilities or minor accessory structures.
 Imposed as a public easement with the previous prohibitions or those prohibitions that may be set by state regulation.
 Where this easement is imposed as part of a municipal entitlement action, this width is also 50 feet.
-Areas greater than 50 feet may be imposed on a case-by-case basis.
-5. Building setback Adjacent to all waters except anadromous and high-value resident fish waters (see guideline 6 below) 75 feet Landward from ordinary high water Landward from mean high water Non-anadromous and non-high-value resident fish: Lakes Streams Tidelands Protect public values, including access, recreation, and water quality along all waterbodies.
+Areas greater than 50 feet (up to 100') may be imposed on a case-bycase basis.
+5. Building setback Adjacent to all waters except anadromous and high-value resident fish waters (see guideline 6 below).
+75-150 feet Landward from ordinary high water.
+Landward from mean high water.
+Non-anadromous and non-high-value resident fish: Lakes Streams Tidelands Protect riparian habitat including access, recreation, and water quality along all waterbodies.
 This requirement is imposed where feasible and prudent, and necessary to protect public values along the stream.
 Does not apply to exceptions listed at bottom of table.
 The imposition of this requirement is discretionary.
-Areas greater than 75 feet may be imposed on a case-by-case basis.
-6. Building setback Adjacent to anadromous and high-value resident fish waters 100 feet Landward from ordinary high water Landward from mean high water Anadromous and high-value resident fish: Lakes Streams Tidelands Protect riparian fish habitat, water quality, and recreation values along anadromous and high- value resident fish waters.
-This requirement is imposed where feasible and prudent and where necessary to achieve or protect the 'Primary Purpose'.
-The imposition of this requirement is discretionary.
-Applies only to non-water-dependent uses.
+Areas greater than 100 feet may be imposed on a case-by-case basis.
+6. Building setback Adjacent to anadromous and high-value resident fish waters.
+Landward from ordinary high water.
+Landward from mean high water.
+Anadromous and high- value resident fish: Lakes Streams Tidelands Protect riparian fish habitat, water quality, and recreation values along anadromous and high- value resident fish waters.
+This requirement may be imposed if necessary to achieve or protect riparian areas or other sensitive environmental features.
+Applies only to Water Related uses.
 Does not apply to exceptions listed at bottom of table.
-The setback shall remain vegetated to maintain habitat values and stream stability.
-Incorporate measures to prevent adverse changes including erosion, turbidity, sedimentation, and temperature differences within the waterbody or adjacent wetlands.
+It is intended that the area of the setback remain vegetated to maintain habitat values or protect riparian areas.

-Where widths apply: \ Fresh
+Where widths apply: